cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 weight: 400
 ---

 Before you can deploy a blueprint, you must upload the blueprint to the Cloudify Manager.
 You can upload a blueprint using the CLI.
-Premium users can also upload using the Cloudiy Web Interface.
+You users can also upload using the Cloudify Web Interface.

 Either use a blueprint that you have written or download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) to upload.

 ## Uploading a Blueprint using the Cloudify Web Interface

-If you are a Premium version user, you can upload a pre-packaged blueprint archive through the Cloudify Web Interface in tar, tar.gz, tar.bz, or zip formats.
+You can upload a pre-packaged blueprint archive through the Cloudify Web Interface in tar, tar.gz, tar.bz, or zip formats.

 1. On the **Blueprints** widget, click **Upload**.
    ![The blueprint upload button]({{< img "manager/ui_upload_blueprint_button.png" >}})